Super-Guesser/ctf/Fword CTF 2020/writeups/Auto/README.md

 ## Analysis
 This compressed 7z file consists of more than hundreds files, there are 400 binaries in file.
-Each file in 7z compressed file's internal codes just like this.
+Each file in 7z compressed file internal codes just like this.

 ```c
     v9 = 10 * (v5[v8 - 2] - 48) + v7;